- Arrest Warrants / Bench Warrants

 How long does a criminal case take?

 The duration of a criminal case will vary based on the type of offense, whether you want to go to trial or plead guilty, and other factors.
 Generally, serious felony cases last longer than misdemeanor cases.
-Some traffic violation may be resolved at the first court date, while felony cases can last months or years.
+Some traffic violations may be resolved at the first court date, while felony cases can last months or years.

 If I am convicted, how is the sentence determined?